forumone/peacecorps-site/peacecorps/peacecorps/scripts/README.md

 python cropmap.py ../static/peacecorps/img/BlankMap-World6.svg ../static/peacecorps/img/countries/
 ```

 You will see several debug messages which can be safely ignored.
+Execution
+takes around 5 minutes to run on a decent machine.

 TODO: It'd make sense to simplify the shapes/otherwise reduce the file size.
 The script removes unseen countries, but it could definitely be improved.